 Anytime you want to feed your little pets, you must take a lot of things into consideration.
-Before you feed your guinea pig anything new, you need to research that food to see if it can do harm to your pet.
-You don’t want to give them foods that are detrimental to their health and can also equally cause their death.
-The truth is, just like humans, many pets like guinea pigs are allergic to certain kinds of foods.
-So, owners must be very careful not to feed them foods that are extremely toxic, but foods that will be beneficial to their health, and will speed up their growth and help them to strongly fight against any disease.
+Before you give your guinea pig anything new, you need to research that specific food in order to see if it can harm your pet.
+You don’t want to give them foods that are detrimental to their health.
+As in some cases, an improper diet can even lead to fatal outcomes.

 Risks to Consider When Feeding Avocado to Guinea Pigs

 Avocados can be extremely toxic to guinea pigs.
 The skin, flesh, and seeds of the avocado contain an oil-soluble compound called persin.
 The highest quantities of this toxin are present in the leaves of the avocado and can be very harmful and poisoning for guinea pigs and many other animals.